-G. As soon as it becomes apparent that the psychologist may be called on to perform potentially conflicting roles (such as marital counselor to husband and wife and then witness for one party in a divorce proceeding), the psychologist shall clarify and withdraw from or adjust roles, as appropriate.
-[16.22.2.9 NMAC - Rp, 16.22.2.9 NMAC, 11/15/2006; A, 3/21/2009; A, 7/1/2018]
+[16.22.2.9 NMAC Rp, 16.22.2.9 NMAC, 11/15/2006; A, 3/21/2009; A, 7/1/2018]

-PATIENT WELFARE: 16.22.2.10
+16.22.2.10 PATIENT WELFARE:

-Informed consent for therapy and evaluation.
-A.
+A. Informed consent for therapy and evaluation.

-The psychologist shall appropriately document and obtain appropriate informed consent (1) for therapy or related procedures or evaluation.
-Informed consent means that the person:

-(a) has the capacity to consent;

-(b) has been informed of significant information concerning the therapy or evaluation in language that is understandable; and has freely and without undue influence expressed consent. (c)

-When persons are legally incapable of giving informed consent, the psychologist shall (2) obtain informed consent from a legally authorized person, if such substitute consent is permitted by law.
-(3)

-In addition, the psychologist shall:

-(a) inform those persons who are legally incapable of giving informed consent about the proposed interventions or evaluations in a manner commensurate with the persons' psychological capacities;

-(b) seek or obtain their assent to those interventions or evaluations; and

-(c) consider such person's preferences and best interests.

-Limits of confidentiality in forensic, court-ordered, or child custody evaluations.
+- (1) The psychologist shall appropriately document and obtain appropriate informed consent for therapy or related procedures or evaluation.
+Informed consent means that the person: - (a) has the capacity to consent; - (b) has been informed of significant information concerning the therapy or evaluation in language that is understandable; and - (c) has freely and without undue influence expressed consent. - (2) When persons are legally incapable of giving informed consent, the psychologist shall obtain informed consent from a legally authorized person, if such substitute consent is permitted by law. - (3) In addition, the psychologist shall: - (a) inform those persons who are legally incapable of giving informed consent about the proposed interventions or evaluations in a manner commensurate with the persons' psychological capacities; - (b) seek or obtain their assent to those interventions or evaluations; and - (c) consider such person's preferences and best interests. - B. Limits of confidentiality in forensic, court-ordered, or child custody evaluations.

-The psychologist shall explain the limits of confidentiality to parties at the outset, before (1) the evaluation begins, and the explanation should be documented.
+- (1) The psychologist shall explain the limits of confidentiality to parties at the outset, before the evaluation begins, and the explanation should be documented.
 The psychologist shall also clarify how the information will be used and which parties or entities will have access to the evaluation.
-The procedures of the evaluation and their purpose should be described to the parties.
+The procedures of the evaluation and their purpose should be described to the parties. - (2) In the case of child custody evaluations, the limits of confidentiality shall be explained at the initial meeting with each parent and the children.